1 Crown Office Row is committed to providing excellent training for pupils. We want each of our pupils to be a future star of the Bar.

-For pupils starting in 2018, Chambers is offering pupillage awards of £20,000 to each pupil. £10,000 of the award will be paid monthly in advance as a grant in the first six months.
-In the second six months, the further £10,000 is paid on a “guaranteed earnings” basis.
+Currently, chambers offers pupillage awards of £30,000 to each pupil with £15,000 of the award paid monthly in advance as a grant in the first six months.
+In the second six months, the further £15,000 is paid on a “guaranteed earnings” basis.
 In this arrangement, any earnings received in this period (i.e. not work billed but payments actually received from clients) are offset against the award paid.
-In this way, pupils are guaranteed a minimum income of £10,000 during this period and if they were to receive fees of more than £10,000 in their own right they will retain all those earnings with no deductions for Chambers expenses.
+In this way, pupils are guaranteed a minimum income of £15,000 during this period and if they were to receive fees of more than £15,000 in their own right they will retain all those earnings with no deductions for Chambers expenses.

 In the case of fees, which are collected after completion of the pupillage period for work done during that period, Chambers levies a 10% percentage fee to cover its clerking costs.
 There is no such levy on fees collected during the pupillage period.